hack-gpon/hack-gpon.github.io/ont-huawei-ma5671a.md

 ---
-title: Hack Gpon - Ont Huawei MA5671A
+title: Huawei MA5671A
 has_children: true
 nav_order: 2
+parent: Huawei
 ---

-# Ont Huawei MA5671A
+# Huawei MA5671A